Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a three-site Kitaev chain

-which is a general state of three qubits up to local phase transformations of the form $\lbrace \ket{0}, \ket{1} \rbrace \rightarrow \lbrace \ket{0}, e^{i\phi}\ket{1} \rbrace$.
+which is symmetric product states of three qubits up to local phase transformations of the form $\lbrace \ket{0}, \ket{1} \rbrace \rightarrow \lbrace \ket{0}, e^{i\phi}\ket{1} \rbrace$.
 With this setup, we use Eq.\,(\ref{Eg2site}) and calculate $E_{\rm G}$ for two characteristic entangled states of three qubits.
-In particular, we consider the Greenberger–Horne–Zeilinger (GHZ) state $ \ket{\text{GHZ}} = \left( \ket{000} + \ket{111} \right)/\sqrt{2}$, which was shown to be crucial in metrology \cite{giovannetti2011advances,PhysRevLett.134.130604}, and also the W state in the even sector $\ket{{\rm W}_{e}} = \left( \ket{011} + \ket{101} + \ket{110} \right) /\sqrt{3}$.
+For permutation-symmetric states such as the GHZ and W states, the symmetric-product-state ansatz serves a natural and well-motivated choice for estimating the multipartite entanglement\cite{PhysRevA.68.042307}.
+In particular, we consider the GHZ state $ \ket{\text{GHZ}} = \left( \ket{000} + \ket{111} \right)/\sqrt{2}$, which was shown to be crucial in metrology \cite{giovannetti2011advances,PhysRevLett.134.130604}, and also the W state in the even sector $\ket{{\rm W}_{e}} = \left( \ket{011} + \ket{101} + \ket{110} \right) /\sqrt{3}$.
 Before going further, we highlight that the GHZ state is a genuinely multipartite entangled state, while the W state can exhibit both bipartite and multipartite entanglements.
 Furthermore, the W state is symmetric under permutation and robust to qubit loss for its excitations either in odd or even sectors, or the superposition of both.
 This makes the W state robust for the entanglement under the loss of one qubit, which means the two remaining qubits remain entangled even when one qubit is lost.
 Specifically, in practical three-qubit devices, it is challenging to realize the perfect W state $\ket{{\rm W}_e}$.
-Instead, due to parity conservation, the system is expected to generate superpositions of $\ket{000}$ and $\ket{W_e}$, which leads to an imperfect W state.
+Instead, due to parity conservation of the Hamiltonian, the system is expected to generate superpositions of $\ket{000}$ and $\ket{W_e}$, which leads to an imperfect W state.
 In this case, even an imperfect W state $\ket{\bar{W}} = \alpha \ket{000} + \beta \ket{W_e}$ can retain sufficient multipartite entanglement to outperform any purely bipartite or separable strategy in quantum protocols; this is because $\ket{000}$ can maintain multipartite correlations.
 Due to these reasons, we here inspect GME for the GHZ and imperfect W state.

 With the separable state $\ket{\phi}$ given by Eq.\,(\ref{sep3state}), we now calculate $E_{\rm G}$ for the GHZ and imperfect W states ($\ket{\text{GHZ}}$ and $\ket{{\rm W}_{e}}$) following Eq.\,(\ref{Eg2site}).
 This requires to maximise the magnitude of overlaps $\bra{{\rm GHZ}}\ket{\phi}$ and $\bra{{\rm W}_{e}}\ket{\phi}$ which are given by